nboughton/swnt/README.md

 Flags:
   -x, --exclude stringArray       Exclude tags (-x zombies -x "regional hegemon" etc)
-      --export string             Set export formats. (--export text,hugo,json) format types must be comma separated without spaces. (default "text")
+      --export string             Set export formats.
+Format types must be comma separated without spaces.
+Supported formats are txt, json and hugo (default "txt,json")
   -h, --help                      help for sector
-  -o, --other-worlds-chance int   Set % chance for a secondary world to be generated for any given star in the sector (default 10)
+  -l, --long-tags                 Toggle full world tag info in output -o, --other-worlds-chance int   Set % chance for a secondary world to be generated for any given star in the sector (default 15)
-  -p, --poi-chance int            Set % chance of a POI being generated for any given star in the sector (default 30) -e, --sector-height int         Set height of sector in hexes (default 10) -w, --sector-width int          Set width of sector in hexes (default 8)
+  -p, --poi-chance int            Set % chance of a POI being generated for any given star in the sector (default 40) -e, --sector-height int         Set height of sector in hexes (default 10) -w, --sector-width int          Set width of sector in hexes (default 8)

+Global Flags:
+  -f, --format string   Set output format. (--format txt,md).
+Not all commands support this flag. (default "txt")
 ```

 Note new sector doesn't support the --format flag as export formats are covered by the export flag and output differently.